ZupIT/horusec-operator/README.md

 ## Requirements
 To use horusec-operator you need to configure some secrets and dependencies of horusec, they are:
 * [Kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and connection with your cluster
-* Connecting to a database
+* Connection with a database
     * You can upload a pod from a PostgreSQL database [as shown in our example](#Example), or you can only create secrets of connection with your database.
     * Create two databases for the horusec-platform and horusec-analytic
-* Connection to a message broker
+* Connection with a message broker
     * You can upload a pod from a RabbitMQ message broker [as shown in our example](#Example), or you can only create secrets of connection with your message broker.
 * Others secrets necessary
     * The secrets you need to configure may vary depending on how you use horusec.
 [See possible configuration options](https://horusec.io/docs/web/installation/install-with-horusec-operator#resources).